paastech-cloud/docs/Architecture.md

 ### Organisational overview

+In the beginning, we held a few meetings including everyone to specify all of the necessary functionalities.
+Due to high number of people we weren't really able to be as productive as we wanted but managed to create an overall specifications chart.

-All the work was split up into 3 teams of roughly equal size:
+Afterwards, the work was split up into 3 teams of roughly equal size:

 - The `client/web api` team had the goal to create both frontends (a CLI and a small web ui) as well as building the REST API backend.
 - The `git controller` team was responsible for handling client code through git and building [OCI images](https://opencontainers.org) out of it.
 - The `infrastructure` team which was tasked with running images and exposing the client application to the user.

 All teams were originally formed using a preferential voting system, before getting slightly revised once we realized the real amount of work in each team.
+This really improved our productivity, but nevertheless, we ran into multiple problems of miscommunication or lack of communication inside as well as between the different teams, slowing down our progress.
+After some time the communication got better and we managed to handle the links between each service.
+However, there is still progress to be made regarding this issue.